Finnish Workers' Sports Federation: Period of cooperation

 During the 1920s and the 1930s, more than 70 top athletes defected from the TUL clubs in order to compete in the Olympics.
 Between 1920 and 1936, 34 former TUL athletes participated the Olympic Games, 15 of them won a total of 23 medals.
-Since the early 1930s, 13 former TUL footballers were selected to the Finnish national football team.
+Since the early 1930s, 13 former TUL footballers were selected to the Finland national football team.

 After the 1936 Berlin Olympics, TUL and SVUL launched negotiations of cooperation as Helsinki was elected to host the 1940 Summer Olympics.
 Finally, in 1939 the parties signed a cooperation agreement.
 The TUL and SVUL athletes competed together for the first time in June 1939 as the TUL and Finnish Football Association teams played against each other at the Helsinki Olympic Stadium.
 The 1940 Summer Olympics were soon postponed due to the World War II, but TUL and SVUL continued their cooperation through the 1940s.
 In 1948, TUL athletes participated the Olympic Games for the first time, winning three medals, including one gold.
 The 37-year fragmented period finally came to an end in 1956, as the TUL and FA football series were merged.